svaarala/duktape/doc/fastint.rst

   until the next explicit downgrade check.
 Here unary plus is used to get the result back into fastint representation.

 * Negative zero cannot be represented as a fastint.
-Ordinary Ecmascript code will very rarely deal with negative zeros.
+Ordinary ECMAScript code will very rarely deal with negative zeros.
 Negative zero can "taint" a fastint, too::